-In hybrid deployments, a portion of the software resides at your site, and a portion is provided as a service in the cloud.
-Where this division occurs in the solution can vary from vendor to vendor.
+In hybrid deployments, a portion of the software resides at your site, onpremises, and a portion is provided as a service in the cloud.
+Where the division occurs can vary from vendor to vendor.
 The key strength of hybrid solutions is that the service portion typically includes the connection to the telephone network.
-This simplifies the environment and relieves your IT staff from the responsibility of one of the most complex and confusing aspects of deploying fax solutions.
-Because some of the software resides on premises, integration with MFPs and other software applications is typically similar to an on-premises solution.
+It simplifies the environment and relieves your IT staff from having responsibility over one of the most complex and confusing aspects of deploying fax solutions.
+Because some of the software is residing on-premises, integration with MFPs and other software applications is typically similar to an on-premises solution.